Los Angeles council president steps down after audio leak of racist comments | Politics

 Martinez also disparaged Mexicans from Oaxaca and voiced her displeasure with Los Angeles County District Attorney George Gascón, saying "he's with the Blacks," the Times reported.
 "I take responsibility for what I said and there are no excuses for those comments.
 I'm so sorry," Martinez said in the statement.
 "As someone who believes deeply in the empowerment of communities of color, I recognize my comments undercut that goal."

-Two other Democratic members of the council - Gil Cedillo and Kevin de León - and labor leader Ron Herrera were present during the conversation, according to the Times.
+Two other Democratic members of the council - Gil Cedillo and Kevin de León - and labor leader Ron Herrera, who resigned on Monday night, were present during the conversation, according to the Times.
 It reported that De León accused Bonin of not supporting Latinos and likened him to being the council's "fourth Black member."

+The three issued statements acknowledging that inappropriate remarks were made at the meeting, according to the Times.
+The Los Angeles County Federation of Labor did not respond to a request for comment on Herrera's resignation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)